Zen to Go Logo

 Here’s our list of post-massage recommendations:

 1. Drink plenty of water: This is the golden advice.
-Water is the vehicle your body needs to transport and eliminate the waste the massage released into your system.
+Water is the vehicle your body needs to transport and eliminate the waste that the massage released into your system.
 Don’t underestimate it.

 These simple steps reflect our commitment to your overall well-being.
-We understand that the value of a massage is not just in the hour you spend with us but in how you feel in the days that follow.
+We understand that the value of a massage is not only in the hour you spend with us but in how you feel in the days that follow.

 Frequently asked questions about lymphatic drainage